Australia’s leader seeks to declare national emergency after some of the worst floods in history

 The recent storms began at the Queensland town of Gympie on Feb.
 22. They drenched coastal towns on the way to the city of Brisbane, which received 80 percent of its typical annual rainfall in three days.
 In Lismore, the severe weather turned downtown blocks into swimming pools and damaged scores of homes.

-As of Wednesday, insurers had received some 107,844 claims related to the Queensland and New South Wales floods, according to the Insurance Council of Australia, with the damage bill estimated to be in excess of $1 billion.
+As of Wednesday, insurers had received more than 107,800 claims related to the Queensland and New South Wales floods, according to the Insurance Council of Australia, with the damage bill estimated to be in excess of $1 billion.

 Vinall reported from Melbourne, Australia.
-Jason Samenow in Washington contributed to this article.
+Jason Samenow in Washington contributed to this report.